 After electrophoresis, remove the gel from the glass plates and stain it with Coomassie Brilliant Blue solution for 30 minutes [1].
 Then, de-stain with a solution consisting of 50% water, 40% ethanol, and 10% acetic acid until the gel background appears light blue [2].

-Talent transferring the gel into a Coomassie Brilliant Blue solution.
+Talent transferring the gel into a plate

+3.5.1B add up Coomassie Brilliant Blue solution.

 Talent transferring gel into the de-staining solution.
+(2sd part)

 Transfer the gel into a Petri dish containing deionized water for de-staining and rehydration [1].
 Proteins should appear as blue bands with a transparent background [2].